bcgov/devhub-resources/resources/community/openshift201.md

 personas:
 - Developer
 tags:
-- Openshift
+- OpenShift
-- Learning Openshift
+- Learning OpenShift
 - Developer Guide
-description: Taking Openshift 201 will provide you with more practical and hands on training that you can leverage in your day to day work
+description: Taking OpenShift 201 will provide you with more practical and hands on training that you can leverage in your day to day work
 ---

-# ExchangeLab Course: Openshift 201
+# ExchangeLab Course: OpenShift 201

-Openshift 201 is a two-day course put on by the Exchange Lab (formerly CSI Lab).
-This course is recommended to anyone who is onboarding onto the Lab's Openshift Cluster.
+OpenShift 201 is a two-day course put on by the Platform Services team.
+This course is recommended to anyone who is onboarding onto the OpenShift platform.

 ## What is it about?

 OpenShift 201 outlines more practical tasks that a development team would undergo when working on their project.
 You can expect to learn:
 - Templates and codifying deployment artifacts
-- Jenkins and many things CI/CD
+- CI/CD
 - Databases and associated operational recommendations
 - Application availability and scalable design patterns
 - Granular resource and operational controls